VALIS-software/SIRIUS-backend/Dev-PlayBook.md

     `cd /cache`

-    If the `gene_data_tmp` folder exists here, the downloaded datafiles inside it may be used to skip the downloading.
+    This folder is located on a local SSD of the node, which provides the best R/W performance.
+If the `gene_data_tmp` folder exists here, the downloaded data files inside it will be used to skip the downloading.

 5. Run the rebuild script